-The Company's Auditor, Deloitte LLP (Deloitte), is willing to continue in office and Resolution 8, to propose its re-appointment, will be put forward at the 2022 AGM, along with Resolution 9, to authorise the Directors to fix its remuneration.
-No non-audit fees were paid to Deloitte during the year under review (2020: Nil).
-The Directors have received assurances from the Auditor that it remains independent and objective, and are satisfied that objectivity and independence is being safeguarded by Deloitte.
+It is recommended that the Company's Auditor, Deloitte LLP (Deloitte), should continue in office and Resolution 8 to propose its re-appointment will be proposed at the 2022 AGM, along with Resolution 9, to authorise the Directors to fix its remuneration.
+No non-audit fees were paid to Deloitte during the year under review (2020: nil).
+The Directors have received confirmation from the Auditor that it remains independent and objective, and are satisfied that objectivity and independence are being safeguarded by Deloitte.